-Interior Designers: Top 20 Paris to get inspired by and that you can not miss from the fashion capital of the world.
+Interior Designers Top 20 Paris to get inspired by and that you can not miss from the fashion capital of the world.

-The historical founder of the Alberto Pinto Studio was the late Alberto Pinto, one of the biggest Icons of French Interior Design that during his life built his works on the mixture of styles.
+The historical founder of the Alberto Pinto Studio was the late Alberto Pinto, one of the biggest Icons of French Interior Design that during his life built his works on a mixture of styles.
 Always refusing to conceive narrow and closed spaces, he naturally oriented himself towards “big projects”.
-Used to taking on challenges which would scare others away, he particularly appreciated being given gigantic spaces in which he would put together different styles and, always in perfect harmony.
+Used to taking on challenges that would scare others away, he particularly appreciated being given gigantic spaces in which he would put together different styles and, always in perfect harmony.

 After he died, his Studio carried on.
-Today the Alberto Pinto Studio is considered one of the Top Design Studios in France and, by maintaining this status, it has honoured Alberto Pinto’s memory and legacy.
+Today the Alberto Pinto Studio is considered one of the Top Design Studios in France and, by maintaining this status, it has honored Alberto Pinto’s memory and legacy.
 Currently, the Alberto Pinto Studio is an interior design and decoration office of 60 people whose domains of intervention cover not only the realization of private residences, office buildings, hotels, but also yachts or private jets.

 Being a lover of arts since a young age, Charles Zana is a passionate French designer and architect who combines art and technique in every one of his projects.
-From Paris to London, via Gstaad, Tel Aviv and Monaco, Zana’s style and expertise are showcased in some of the world’s most beautiful public and private interiors.
+From Paris to London, via Gstaad, Tel Aviv, and Monaco, Zana’s style and expertise are showcased in some of the world’s most beautiful public and private interiors.